 Pine cones can also be used as natural diffusers around your home.
 They’re porous and absorb essential oils well, slowly releasing the scent over time.

-You can find the steps to create your own pine cone diffusers here, along with a few other fun ways to use pine cones in your Christmas décor.
 If you’re collecting pine cones yourself, don’t forget to bake them first before you add the essential oils.

 You can also use scented pine cones in your fireplace.
 Toss a few dried cones into the fire or use them as fire starters.
 As they burn, they’ll release a warm, spicy aroma.